Artist Bios 2022-2023 in Concert Order

 “The Tidewater Guitar Orchestra virtually sparkled with technical verve, panache, passion and humor.
 Listening to them perform is an absolute delight!”
-JoAnn Falleta, June 8, 1999
+JoAnn Falletta

 TGO's CD, Prelude:

 “The Tidewater Guitar Orchestra’s “Prelude” mixes classical selections, new music for guitar, and traditional tunes to beautiful effect.
 “Prelude” (is) a head-spinning trip around the globe featuring music from Costa Rica, as well as Telemann, Copeland, de Falla, and Andrew York.”
-Virginian Pilot, 2000
+The Virginian-Pilot

 “…this was a gorgeous sound that emanated from Roper’s stage, with a striking range of colors.
 For an encore they played an attractive pop-tinged number by John Boyles, one of the group’s members.
 “Julia” was written by Boyles for his daughter, and its openness and sincerity were characteristic of the concert as a whole.”
-Virginian Pilot, 2005
+The Virginian-Pilot

 TGO is a performing entity of Tidewater Classical Guitar.